 Course note: This course is required for medical graduates but optional for medical students.

-This course will introduce students to the software package SAS for use in cleaning and analyzing data.
+This course will introduce students to the software package R for use in cleaning and analyzing data.
 Topics covered include writing R programs; entering, importing and saving data; manipulating variables and creating new ones; dealing with missing values; merging and appending datasets; and running basic descriptive statistics and making graphs.
 Students who receive a 90% or higher on the exam will be exempt from taking the course and will receive proficiency credit.

-Course note: Students with previous SAS experience may opt out of this required class by taking the final exam before August 13, 2021.
+Course note: Students with previous R experience may opt out of this required class by taking the final exam before August 19, 2022.